McDaMastR/CollatzConjectureSimulator/README.md

 Several options can be optionally specified to customise the build system by appending `-D OPTION=CONFIG` to the above command. `CMAKE_BUILD_TYPE` specifies the build variant and can be set to _Debug_, _Release_, _MinSizeRel_, or _RelWithDebInfo_.
 If not set, it defaults to _Debug_.
-`DEBUG_SHADERS` specifies whether to include debug information in generated SPIR-V, and defaults to _OFF_. `OPTIMISE_SHADERS` specifies whether to optimise generated SPIR-V using `spirv-opt`, and defaults to _ON_. `USING_DISASSEMBLER` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.
+`EXCESS_WARNINGS` specifies whether to compile the program with a potentially excessive amount of warnings, and defaults to _OFF_. `STATIC_ANALYSIS` specifies whether to statically analyse the program during compilation if compiling with GCC, and defaults to _OFF_. `DEBUG_SHADERS` specifies whether to include debug information in generated SPIR-V, and defaults to _OFF_. `OPTIMISE_SHADERS` specifies whether to optimise generated SPIR-V using `spirv-opt`, and defaults to _ON_.
+`USING_DISASSEMBLER` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.

 Once the above command has finished, a `build` directory will have been created containing the build system.
 To now build Collatz Conjecture Simulator, execute the following command.